 Our innovative materials characterization process can help to identify and measure contamination or composition of materials in order to resolve problems with performance and help your company meet objectives.

 Applications of Material Testing

 Below are examples of some of the many types of materials testing applications we have helped customers with.
-Every project is unique and you deserve specialized attention, so we invite you to contact us at (888) 740-5227 to discuss your specific materials characterization or specialized testing project.
+Every project is unique and you deserve specialized attention.
+We invite you to contact us at 888-740-5227 to discuss the specific type of need for your material characteristics or specialized testing project.

 - Analysis for Residual Solvents – Residual ethanol is detected in a powder using gas chromatography/mass spectrometry (GC/MS)

 - Epoxy Analysis – A failed epoxy is analyzed using gas chromatography/mass spectrometry (GC/MS)